rafalab/538/election-count-updates.md

 ## Download and wrangle data and fit linear regression

-Then we download data from the New York Times API (thanks Andy Jones
-@andy\_l\_jones for the pointer) and create a data frame.
+The following code downloads data from the New York Times API and create a data frame with the information needed for the plots.
 Here we fit the line and obtain standard errors using ordinary least squares.

 ``` r
 states <-c('pennsylvania', 'georgia', 'arizona', 'nevada')